low emissions zone sign

 connected devices & IoT

-Seidor Opentrends welcomed the Government of Singapore at the offices of the Barcelona Metropolitan Authority (AMB) to learn about the own-developed cloud architecture of Barcelona's Low Emission Zone (LEZ).
+SEIDOR Opentrends, a leading technology solutions provider, hosted a delegation from the Government of Singapore at the offices of the Barcelona Metropolitan Authority (AMB) to explore the innovative IoT platform powering the city's Low Emission Zone (LEZ).

 singapore gov reps and opentrends reserved copyrights